transcental/SlickStats/README.md

 python3.12 app.py
 ```

-To install the app, visit your `https://YOUR-URL.TLD/slack/install` and add the app to your workspace.
+To install the app for the first time, visit your `https://YOUR-URL.TLD/slack/install?team_id=TEAM_ID` and add the app to your workspace.

+Need help?
+Send me a message on the Hack Club Slack, open an issue here, shoot me an email at amber (at) transcental (dot) dev or get in contact with me anywhere else you can find me!

 ## License
 All code in this repository is licensed under the GNU Affero General Public License v3.0, unless otherwise specified.
 See the [LICENSE](LICENSE.md) file for more information.